A1R0NHZ/Project-San/README.md

 The SanDan Security Agent is a powerful, Python-based web application security scanner designed for comprehensive **ethical hacking** and **penetration testing**.
 It helps security professionals and researchers identify a wide range of common web vulnerabilities through automated checks and detailed reconnaissance.

+The name "SanDan Agent" signifies "Third Level of Mastery" (from Japanese "San" for three, and "Dan" for rank/mastery).
+It implies a highly skilled, disciplined, and advanced tool for web security, operating like a specialized, expert agent.
+The name "SanDan Agent" for your security scanner is likely inspired by Japanese martial arts, where "Dan" (段) signifies a rank of mastery or expertise, particularly a black belt.
+"San" (三) means three.

+Together, "SanDan" metaphorically suggests a "third level of mastery" or a highly refined skill set in security.
+The "Agent" part emphasizes its autonomous, systematic, and proactive nature in finding vulnerabilities.
+It's a name that implies precision, discipline, and advanced capability.
 ---

 ## Features